animlbook/AnIML/book_source/source/classification/bias_fairness/index.md

 {{ref_gerrymandering}}\.
 We see a similar problem in coming up with a rigorous notion of [Gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering) in politics.
 When you see examples, it's sometimes easy to point out that something looks off.
 But coming up with a formal, working definition to work in all cases is challenging and is a choice of which priorities to include in your definition.
 See l
 ```

-In our setup, we might be concerned that our college admissions example may potentially be biased against Circles given the fact that they are a smaller portion of the population, and we may be concerned about the adverse affects of the discrimination they face in the world affecting our college admissions choices.
+In our setup, we might be concerned that our college admissions example may potentially be biased against Squares given the fact that they are a smaller portion of the population, and we may be concerned about the adverse affects of the discrimination they face in the world affecting our college admissions choices.
 But how can we definitively know what discrimination is or if our system is unfair?
 This is where we introduce the concept of coming up with measure to describe how fair a system is, and if we see that fairness is being violated, is a clear indicator that our system is discriminatory <sup>{{ref_gerrymandering}}</sup>.
 We'll see different

 In the following sections, let's explore some mathematical definitions of concepts of fairness using the notation we outlined above.
 Recall that we are focused on notions of group fairness, where we don't want someone's outcome to be negatively impact by membership in some protected group (in this case their race being Circle or Square).